Uschla/Supreme Party Court: Procedures

 Though theoretically independent judicial review boards, the Uschlas were highly dependent on and controlled by the Party political leaders at each level.
 The Uschlas could not open investigations on their own motion.
 The political leaders were responsible for calling the Uschlas into session, for signing their decrees for disciplinary action and for carrying out the decrees.
 Most importantly, they had the power to appoint and remove the Uschla members.
 This gave the political leaders a large measure of control which some used to bully and intimidate the Uschla members into findings that the political leaders desired.
 Hitler found the Reichs-Uschla a very advantageous control mechanism, as he could sway or influence their actions by his power of appointment while at the same time diverting any unpopular decisions away from himself.

 At the beginning, the Uschlas operated rather haphazardly, without a detailed set of guidelines.
 Although some Uschla staff possessed law degrees, tribunal members were not required to be lawyers, or even have formal legal training.
 Affidavits or other written testimony was usually gathered, but personal interrogations and formal hearings rarely occurred.
-In August 1929 the first major Party directive (richtlinien) for Uschla processes was issued.
+In August 1929 the first major Party directive for Uschla processes was issued.
 It set out procedures for a preliminary inquiry to gather oral and written testimony.
 This was followed by a trial which involved a closed meeting with the opposing parties (who did not have legal counsel) and their witnesses, interrogation of the defendant and witnesses by the tribunal and questioning of the witnesses by both the plaintiff and the defendant.
 After consultation, the tribunal rendered its verdict.
 The directive also established appeal rights with defendants able to appeal adverse decisions to the next higher level.
 The Reichs-Uschla maintained ultimate decision-making authority, and had the exclusive right to cite "higher Party reasons" (paralleling "reasons of State" in the civil courts) as justification for not accepting a lower panel decision.

 The Uschla could originally render four possible judgments.
 First, it could declare itself incompetent to take up a case on a jurisdictional basis.
 If it did take the case, it could find an acquittal, a finding of guilty with a warning or a finding of guilty with expulsion from the Party.
 An April 1931 directive added ordering a reprimand by the defendant's political leader, which included banning the holding of a Party office or appearing as a speaker for the movement.